ManuelSN/Sumo_robot_project/README.md

 This is a project for the University's Microbotics course.
 It consists of the programming and customisation of a robot, in order to fight against others and expel them from the round tatami.

-This has been programmed in C  and has been implemented in Tiva launchpad C Series, specifically in **TM4C123GH6PM** model.It implements FreeRTOS to manage different tasks.
+This has been programmed in C  and has been implemented in Tiva launchpad C Series, specifically in **TM4C123GH6PM** model.
+It implements FreeRTOS to manage different tasks.

 # Installation